 Prescribers may need to obtain prior authorizations for certain drugs.
-Only prescribers or their authorized agent may submit a request for a prior authorization.
-Third party requests are prohibited: prescribers may not contract with or assign authority to dispensing pharmacists, manufacturers, or other persons or companies to initiate their PA requests.
 General information on the prescription drug prior authorizations, including the above programs, can be found at the following website: https://newyork.fhsc.com.

 Note: If a prior authorization number has not been obtained by the prescriber and the pharmacist is unable to reach the prescriber, the pharmacist may obtain a prior authorization for up to a 72-hour emergency supply for any drug that requires prior authorization, subject to state laws and Medicaid restrictions.
 The pharmacist is expected to follow-up with the prescriber to determine future needs.